velosoberti/DataScience_Guide/README.md

-# Projects Focused on the World of Data Science and Statistics
+<h1 align="center"> Projects Focused on the World of Data Science and Statistics</h1>
-<h1 align="center">Hi 👋 Nice to meet you ! </h1>